ibexa/documentation-developer/docs/updating/from_3.3/update_from_3.3.md

+---
+latest_tag: '3.3.10'
+---

 # Update from v3.3.x to v3.3.latest

-If you have a v3.3 installation, go through the following steps to update to the latest maintenance release.
+This update procedure applies yf you have a v3.3 installation.

+Go through the following steps to update to the latest maintenance release of v3.3 (v[[= latest_tag =]]).

 !!! note